Axway/api-builder-docs/README.md

 It is best to use a squash merging strategy in public projects with external contributors as this results in a more readable Git history and cleaner change history messages at the bottom of each documentation page.

 To enable squash merging, select the **Allow squash merging** checkbox and deselect the other options under **Settings > Options > Merge button**.
 When using this option it is best to also enable the linear history requirement on any protected branches.

+You can also enable **Automatically delete head branches** to keep your branch list clean.

 #### Branching strategy